shenef/Boktai-Speedrunning/src/zoktai/any.md

 Backtrack, then proceed through the ↙️↖️↖️ exits to activate another lever and spawn an ice block.
 Proceed through the ↗️↘️↙️ exits.

-Use ![][icon_dynamite] Dynamite here, then use the first wall to slide onto this spot and get pushed by the Dynamite:
+Use ![][icon_dynamite] Dynamite here (Turn sunlight down to a lower level to minimise damage taken), then use the first wall to slide onto this spot and get pushed by the Dynamite:
 ![](./assets/images/ice_puzzle.webp)

 Slide directly downwards, then towards the lever and activate it.

+Proceed through the ↗️↘️ exits to backtrack to the first room.
-Proceed through the ↗️↘️↙️↙️↖️ exits.
+Refill energy on the Solar Station, then proceed through the ↙️↙️ exits.
+Slide ↙️↘️ on the ice, then wait a full second before sliding directly left in order to avoid hitting the Centipede.
+Slide directly up onto the slope, then proceed through the ↖️ exit.
 Proceed through the ↙️ gate, then use the plant to reach the next ↙️ exit.

-Refill energy on the Solar Station and put all stat points into STRG before taking the platform.
+Put all stat points into STRG before taking the platform.

 ### <span class="trap">Serpent Trap</span>